Position: Assistant Coach, Co-Defensive Coordinator, Safeties

 • Served as senior defensive analyst in 2016, helping the Tigers to the program’s second national championship with a victory over his alma mater, Alabama.

 • Came to Clemson after 16 seasons as head coach at Grayson (Ga.)
 High School.
-The Rams were 137-48 during that time with seven region championships, a state championship in 2011 and a state semifinal playoff appearance in 2015.
+The Rams were 137-48 with seven region titles, a state championship in 2011 and a state semifinal playoff appearance in 2015.

 • Grayson High School finished in the top 25 in the nation four times, including No. 3 in 2011.
-The program reached the No. 1 ranking in the nation twice during his tenure.
+It reached the No. 1 ranking in the nation twice during his tenure.

 • Began his coaching career at Grayson High School on March 21, 2000, and started his career at Clemson on March 21, 2016.